|Loading Page. Please Wait...|

-A Condensed and not so Boring Thesis on the Effects of Ragtime Music on the American Economy
+|A Condensed and not so Boring Thesis on the Effects of Ragtime Music on the American Economy|

 Contents Copyright ©2001/2004/2007 by William G. Edwards

-When I first approached this seemingly unexplored topic in college, there was not quite the abundance of information on this mildly complex subject as there is now over two decades later.
+When I first approached this seemingly unexplored topic in college, there was not quite the abundance of information on this mildly complex subject as there is now some three decades later.
 While it is not stated in any direct way that Ragtime music and related art forms helped the United States out of a financial and emotional depression, the music business was a major player in many ways that are not overtly obvious.
 What will be explored here are the phenomenon of trickle down economics and the process of fractal expansion within the music and entertainment industry, which was not always a tacit economic leader as it has been since the 1970s.
-In fact, there was no music industry per se in 1893, but it was clearly there by 1920.
+In fact, there was no music industry per se in 1893, but it was clearly there by the mid-1910s.
 Some of this may be construed as opinion, which it is, but most of it is fact backed by hard data.
 I hope that you, as was I, will be mildly amazed and perhaps bemused when you see how Ragtime helped to save the American Economy.

 As an addendum, and per the explicit suggestion of my friend, Ragtime performer and historian Max Morath, I would like to note that in the background of this text it would be helpful to note that the music industry grew in part because of new technologies it was able to take advantage of; primarily cylinder and disc phonographs, player pianos, telephone (which was used for concert demonstrations), and electronic sound reproduction and broadcast in the late 1910s.
 It should also be made clear that the term "Ragtime" (which Max suggests should be capitalized as a named genre) refers to the music of the Ragtime era that was influenced by piano Ragtime; not just piano rags, but all variety of songs, intermezzos, syncopated waltzes and dance tunes.
 Given this context, and the legacy of thousands of pieces of sheet music and piano rolls that came from it, the role of the growth of music in tandem with technology and the effects on a recovering economy will appear much more viable.